 Just one of the egregious plot holes that WRATH is riddled with – as Chekov and Terrell could have beamed up as soon as they discovered Khan’s body-oiled brutes were about to capture them.
 If these people insist on using 21st century plot points, they’ll never remember they’re in the 23rd century.

 Khan still has a vendetta against Kirk.
-In addition, he steals the Genesis Device, a terraforming instrument that Kirk’s son and ex-lover have created, and which for some reason, Khan believes will provide him with some kind of ultimate power – other than making a planet habitable…
+In addition, he steals the Genesis Device, a terraforming instrument that David and Dee created, and which for some reason, Khan believes will provide him with some kind of ultimate power – other than making a planet habitable…

 Directed and co-written by wonderboy Nicholas Meyer, WRATH is 100-percent better than its predecessor.
-Music is better, drama is more involving, the exterior space shots palatable, the computers actually looking like they’re monitoring something legitimate, the transporter beams spiffier, the crew uniforms sexier – and Mr. Spock raising his eyebrow in all the right places.
+Music is better (by soon-to-be legend James Horner), drama is more involving, the exterior space shots palatable, the computers actually looking like they’re monitoring something legitimate, the transporter beams spiffier, the crew uniforms sexier – and Mr. Spock raising his eyebrow in all the right places.
 WRATH is a real movie, not an experiment in making a TV show look feature film.